What to expect

 Dora has employer-paid hospital indemnity coverage through Beam.
 She is experiencing a high-risk pregnancy.
 After giving birth to her baby, she must remain under care at the hospital for six days to ensure a healthy recovery.

-Because her employer offers the ultra plan option, Dora receives up to $500 per day, totaling $3,000, for her six-day hospital stay.
-She submits the expenses not covered by her health insurance to Beam, and her plan pays the benefit directly to her—not to the hospital—so she is able to offset the costs in a way that works for her family.
+Because her employer offers the Ultra plan option, Dora receives up to $500 per day, totaling $3,000, for her six-day hospital stay.
+She submits the hospital bill to Beam, and her plan pays the benefit directly to her—not to the hospital—so she is able to offset the costs in a way that works for her family.

 Dora uses her hospital indemnity benefit to cover the cost of her high health insurance deductible, and she uses the remaining funds toward the cost of child care for her older children during her hospitalization.